lyokha/nginx-haskell-module/README.md

 - *haskell_var_nohash ``<list>``* &mdash; Asks Nginx to not build hashes for variables in the *``<list>``*.
 If an element of the list ends with an asterisk then it is regarded as a wildcard.
 For example, *&#36;hs_&#42;* will make all variables that start with *&#36;hs_* no-hash.
+This directive can be used when there are many variables and nginx claims that it *could not build variables_hash*.
 Accepts all types of variables with the exception of prefix variables.

 - *haskell_var_empty_on_error ``<list>``* &mdash; Makes variables in the *``<list>``* return the empty value on errors while still logging the errors.